EmadN87/Personal/README.md

 </div>

 <p align="center">
   A modern and responsive personal portfolio website showcasing my skills and projects.
-Built with clean and maintainable HTML5 and CSS3, featuring a glassmorphism design style and smooth animations.
+Built with clean and maintainable HTML5, CSS3, and JavaScript, featuring a glassmorphism design style, smooth animations, and a focus on frontend technologies.
 </p>

 <hr style="height:1px;border:none;color:#ccc;background-color:#ccc;">